ProphetLamb-Organistion/BinaryHalf/README.md

 Furthermore this valuetype does not implement any signaling comparison operations, i.e. no operation on sNaN or qNaN will result in an `InvalidOperationException` to be thrown, instead the NaN value with payload is preserved or silenced.

+## Constructors

+Half has no publicly exposed constructor methods, but static constructors.

+* `FromBits(ushort)`: Returns a new instance of Half with the specified storage bits.
+* `CreateNan(byte)`: Returns a new signaling NaN Half with the specified payload.

 ## General operations

 Entires maked with [Non IEEE] are extra functionallity not definded in the IEEE 754-2019 specification.